korpleul/DenovoFusion/README.md

 The prerequisites are fully optional and could be adjusted to the users needs.

-Nevertheless, for creating a 'psl' alignment file as well as to assemble the genomic 'contig' sequences for the **DenovoFusion** input, something like an alignment program and an assembly program are neccessary prerequisites.
+Nevertheless, for creating a 'psl' alignment file as well as to assemble the genomic 'contig' sequences for the *DenovoFusion* input, something like an alignment program and an assembly program are neccessary prerequisites.

-In the presented workflow enviroment 'pblat' and 'MegaHit' is used.
+In the present workflow enviroment 'pblat' and 'MegaHit' are used.

 **Dependencies**